abraham-arias/osTicket-Prerequisites-and-Installation/README.md

 ## 🔹 **Step 2 — Install Web Platform Installer**

 Use the following link to download the required installation tools:
-➡️ <a target="_blank" href="https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6" >Download Files</a>
+➡️ <a rel="noopener" target="_blank" href="https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6" >Download Files</a>

 Install **Web Platform Installer**, then search for and install: